ruanbekker/100-days-of-code/go-detailed-log/day-04/01-notes.md

 ```

 Go is a STATIC programming language (not dynamic), once you declared a data type as string, you cant change the type to the declared variable as int

 A VARIABLE is DECLARED to hold a VALUE of a certain TYPE

 DECLARE variable of TYPE string with IDENTIFIER of x and ASSIGNING a VALUE of ""

 String literal: `var a string = "a"`

 Raw string literal:

 ```
 var a string = `james said "hello"`
 ```

+Go, you need to be precise.
+You need to specify what you want to do

+Primitive data types (basic or built in data types):

+- integer
+- string
+- boolean
+- float

+Composite data types (can hold more than one data type / aggregate data type):

+- struct
+- slice
+- array